xiangsgao/twitter_clone_rust/README.md

 * unfollow
 * most popular and most follow at the top
 * some very basic web UI to test all of these
+* unflattering image of Elon Musk in the home page.